Storware/vprotect-manual/overview/architecture.md

   * **Export** - task that creates snapshot and exports data to the staging space
   * **Store** - task that moves data to the backup destination
 * **Restore to filesystem**
-  * **Restore** - task that gets data from a backup provider and puts data in the staging space
+  * **Restore** - a task that gets data from a backup provider and puts data in the staging space
 * **Restore to virtualization platform**
-  * **Restore** - task that gets data from a backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for import task\)
+  * **Restore** - a task that gets data from a backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for import task\)
   * **Import** - task that imports data to the virtualization platform and recreates VM
 * **Restore for mount \(file-level restore\)**
-  * **Restore** - task that gets data from backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for mount task\)
+  * **Restore** - a task that gets data from a backup provider and puts data in the staging space \(if it is a full backup that is being restored residing on the file system backup provider - this task just informs where files are waiting for mount task\)
   * **Mount** - mounts backup on the vProtect Node and either allows user to browse files or exposes backup over iSCSI, so that remote iSCSI initiator can access it\)
 * **Snapshot**
-  * **Snapshot** - task that creates a snapshot on the VM according to a policy that was assigned to the VM - snapshots that are no longer needed \(according to the policy\) will be removed
+  * **Snapshot** - a task that creates a snapshot on the VM according to a policy that was assigned to the VM - snapshots that are no longer needed \(according to the policy\) will be removed